About the Community College

 - Associate of Applied Science Computer and Information Technology

 - Associate of Science

 - Business Management

 - Health Information Technology

 To see which classes are being offered online during a given semester, consult the Schedule of Classes.

-New Mexico State University – Doña Ana Community College is independently accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.
+New Mexico State University – Doña Ana Community College is independently accredited by the Higher Learning Commission.

 The Higher Learning Commission

 Fax: (312) 263-7462